 Hope.
 That’s exactly what I needed.
 Perhaps I still had something to contribute to the world after all.

 About Cynthia C

-The events in this story happened in December, 2015.
-I'm now living in Languedoc, France after seventeen months in the US resurrecting my business and selling my house.
+The events in this story happened in December 2015.
+After seventeen months in the US, resurrecting my business and selling my house, I'm now living in Languedoc, France.
 I recently retired.
 I still have great relationships with my French stepchildren, sell my photography, videography, and ebooks, and am so pleased with the life I’ve recreated.
 The end of 2021 will bring a new adventure when I move to Cyprus (where Karletta lives!).
 I look forward to volunteering at a cat rescue, enjoying the Paradise that Cyprus is, and most importantly, finally meeting Karletta in person.